 The unusual houses built in Brighton’s quaint English Seaside Resort are different from all the houses ever built.
 Although the Royal Pavilion is very interesting and a little strange, it stands as a testament to the once-mighty power of the British Empire.

-Things to do in Brighton in the royal pavilion:
+3.1.
+Things to do in the Royal Pavilion:

-The richly decorated Banqueting Room, this room uses as a function hall for any type of corporate meeting, wedding ceremony, and for big party.
+The richly decorated Banqueting Room is used as a function hall for any type of corporate meeting, wedding ceremony, or big party.

-The light of this pavilion riches more beautiful at night.
+The light of this pavilion is more beautiful at night.
 Many people come here for entertainment and spend the whole night in bliss.

 Visitors flock to see King George’s large body and his royal bedroom with special comforts.

-Brighton Museum and Art gallery is famous all over the UK.
+Brighton Museum and Art Gallery is famous all over the UK.
 This museum is rich in historical and antique pieces.
-This is a part of the palace more things are here you find related to the king and queen.
+This is a part of the palace.
+More things are here you related to the king and queen.

-The oil painting illuminating the warrior scene, with its magnificent carpet birds, bats, clouds, and central dragons are all things tourists will love to see to fine art.
-This pavilion provided an audio guide who help to see all things.
+The oil painting illuminating the warrior scene, with its magnificent carpet birds, bats, clouds, and central dragons, are all things tourists will love to see in fine art.
+This pavilion provided an audio guide who helped us see everything.

 West Pier Brighton is a place in the UK where the worst traces of history can still be seen today.

-Tourists always visit this place for watching the rotting skeleton of a funfair on the shores destroyed by the West Pier fire and storm in England still haunts the view of Brighton Ocean.
+Tourists always visit this place to watch the rotting skeleton of a funfair on the shores destroyed by the West Pier fire and storm in England, which still haunts the view of Brighton Ocean.

-The beach in front of West Pier is easy to pop in so you can take some photos in the weird position you can find.
+The beach in front of West Pier is easy to pop in, so you can take some photos in the weirdest position you can find.
 There are two floors to explore.

-British Airways I360 On the seafront where the burnt-out West Pier once met the promenade, stands the British Airways i360, for tourists here is an observation tower that opened in 2016.
+On the seafront, where the burnt-out West Pier once met the promenade, stands the British Airways i360.
+For tourists, here is an observation tower that opened in 2016.

 People love to know the history of a place, even if it is destroyed.
 The i360 is a 162-meter-high observation tower near the place.

-You can easily get to the 138-meter high tower of this tower and you easily see the long beaches, restaurants, and cafes by the sea with binoculars with a view of Pier West.
+You can easily get to the 138-meter high tower of this tower, and you can easily see the long beaches, restaurants, and cafes by the sea with binoculars and a view of Pier West.

 As the sun sets, you can see rocks 50 miles west of Beachy Head and the Isle of Wight.

-The Booth Museum was created in 1874 by naturalist and collector Edward Thomas Booth.
+The Booth Museum of Natural History was created in 1874 by naturalist and collector Edward Thomas Booth.
 These are unusual attractions in Brighton.

 His focus is on Victorian taxidermy, especially British birds, as well as entomology, especially chalk fossils, skeletons, and botany.
 It is also part of the “Royal Pavilion and Museum Trust”.
 Admission to the museum is free for fun, especially on day trips.

-Things to do in Brighton Booth Museum of Natual History:
+7.1.
+Things to do in Booth Museum of Natual History:

 In this museum, butterflies, insects, microplants, taxidermied birds, and small and large reptiles can be seen by tourists with their own eyes.